facundoallia/facundoallia/README.md

-## 👋🏻 Hello!
+## 👋🏻 Hi!
 My name is Facundo Allia.
-Data scientist and expert in finance

 ### Professional specialized in data science and financial markets